 Apart from the compulsory subjects in Years 7-10, students in Year 10 may choose electives within their curriculum.
-From the choices made by students, it will be determined whether an elective class will run and the number of classes that will run.
+From the choices made by students, it will be determined whether an elective class will run and the number of classes that will run for that subject.
 If an elective class does not run, or is full, the next available elective class in order of a student's preference will be considered for that student.
 It is recommended that students consider their choices of electives in terms of choosing an overall education package with respect to providing substantial curriculum foundation for the senior years ahead.
 Students should also consider the courses they choose with regards to what they know they are most interested in.

-Please note that the ISTEM - Technologies elective has a strong technologies focus.
+Please note that the iSTEM - Technologies elective has a strong technologies focus.

 In Year 10, students choose three electives and two reserves.
+Physical Education is compulsory for all students, so will automatically appear on their subject choice form.

-Year 10 Electives Selection 2025
+Year 10 Electives Selection 2026